Sources

 Esnault-Pelterie publishes "L'exploration par fusees de la tres haute atmosphere et la possibilite des voyages interplanetaires."

-Nikolai Rynin starts the publication of a nine-volume encyclopedia entitled "Interplanetary Communications."
+Nikolai Rynin starts publication of a nine-volume encyclopedia entitled "Interplanetary Communications."
 It covers fiction literature on space, technology and astronomical topics.

 1929